Get PeakVisor App

 Late Season

 February, March, and early April are characterized by winter conditions during storms, while warm sunny days fill the gaps.
 In my experience, the snow can deteriorate fast once the sun comes out, especially later in March.
-You can start the morning with beautiful powder skiing and sweat your way down knee-twisting mashed potato snow by mid-day.
+You can start the morning with beautiful powder skiing and sweat your way down knee-twisting mashed potatoes by mid-day.
 You can also have days on end of snow, wind, and general mid-winter conditions.

 Best Season

 But we live in a competitive world and skiing is no exception.
 While Jackson’s notorious storm days once kept the frothing crowds at bay, they now throng the gates begging for more.
 We can attribute the change of attitude to the advent of better gear — fat skis, rigid plastic boots, and gore-tex jackets, to name just a few of our new gadgets.
 It’s a blessing and a curse.
-Each one of us can ski with more prowess than before, but it also means that the challenging terrain is accessible to more people.
+Each of us can ski with more prowess than before, but it also means that the challenging terrain is accessible to more people.

 So one way to rise above the competition is to make time for skiing when others are occupied.
 January is a tough time for tourists to get away — it’s so soon after the Holidays that many folks cannot take time off.
 The slopes are relatively empty.